bradleybauer/evereactor/README.md

 Eve Reactor calculates cost & profit of building a set of items and also automatically schedules the build.
 Materials are bought from sell orders and products are sold to buy orders.
 Only the best orders from a set of systems (user specified) are used.
 Outputs are copy-pastable into a spreadsheet.

-The automatic scheduler is the most important function of the app.
+The automatic scheduler (not available on web) is the most important function of the app.
 It tells you exactly what jobs to start and when to start them.
-Note, I do not claim the output schedules are the most optimal way to do the builds in all situations.
+Note, I do not claim the output schedules are the most optimal in all situations.
 But, I think the scheduler is pretty good.
+I run the scheduler until I am happy with the time of the resulting schedule.
+If the scheduler runs for more than 1 hour without finding a good scheduler then I usually change the build slightly and try again.

 Currently, the web version does not work due to a bug in the persistence library I am using.

 **Building**

-This project is built with flutter and ortools.
+This project is built with flutter (master channel as of 5/2022) and ortools (latest stable release).

 To build and run the app use
 `flutter run -d windows`